 We arrange financing for our guests through various financial institutions and receive a commission from the financial institution either in a flat fee amount or in an amount equal to the difference between the interest rates charged to our guests and the predetermined interest rates set by the financial institution.
 We also receive commissions from the sale of various insurance contracts and non-recourse third-party extended service contracts.
 Under these contracts, the applicable manufacturer or third-party warranty company is directly liable for all warranties provided within the contract.
 Retrospective finance and insurance revenues ("F&I retro revenues") are recognized when the product contract has been executed with the end customer and the transaction is estimated each reporting period based on the expected value method using historical and projected data.
 F&I retro revenues can vary based on a variety of factors, including numbers of contracts and history of cancellations and claims.
 Accordingly, we utilize this historical and projected data to constrain the consideration to the extent that it is probable that a significant reversal in the amount of cumulative revenue will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
-Receivables, net in the accompanying consolidated balance sheets as of December 31, 2023 and 2022 include approximately \$31.8 million and \$38.7 million, respectively, related to contract assets from F&I retro revenue recognized in prior periods.
+Receivables, net in the accompanying consolidated balance sheets as of December 31, 2023 and 2022 include approximately \$31.8 million and \$38.7 million, respectively, related to contract assets from F&I retro revenue recognition.
+Changes in contract assets from December 31, 2022 to December 31, 2023 were primarily due to ordinary business activity, including the receipt of cash for amounts earned and recognized in prior periods.
 Historically, our actual F&I retro revenue amounts earned have not been materially different from our recorded estimates.

-In the event a customer terminates a financing, insurance or extended service contract prior to the scheduled maturity date, we may be required to return a portion of the commission revenue originally recorded as income by Sonic to the third-party provider (known as a "chargeback").
+In the event a customer terminates a financing, insurance or extended service contract prior to the scheduled maturity date, we may be required to return a portion of the commission revenue originally recorded as income by Sonic to the thirdparty provider (known as a "chargeback").
 The commission revenue for the sale of these products and services is recorded net of estimated future chargebacks in the period in which the product or service was sold.
 Our estimate of future chargebacks is established based on our historical chargeback rates, termination provisions of the applicable contracts and data provided by the third-party underwriter of the contracts.
-While expected chargeback rates vary depending on the type of contract sold, a 100-basis point change in the estimated chargeback rates used in determining our estimates of future chargebacks would have changed our estimated reserve for chargebacks at December 31, 2023 by approximately \$3.3 million.
+While expected chargeback rates vary depending on the type of contract sold, a 100basis point change in the estimated chargeback rates used in determining our estimates of future chargebacks would have changed our estimated reserve for chargebacks at December 31, 2023 by approximately \$3.3 million.
 Our estimate of chargebacks was approximately \$57.5 million as of December 31, 2023, compared to approximately \$54.1 million as of December 31, 2022, with the increase primarily driven by higher F&I revenues and higher projected cancellation rates.
 Our chargeback reserve estimate is influenced by the level of F&I revenues and the timing and number of early contract termination events, such as vehicle repossessions, loan refinancing, and early pay-offs.
 If these events become more or less common, or if there is a shift in the timing of these cancellations, the resulting impact could affect our estimated reserve for chargebacks and could have a material adverse impact on our operating results, financial position and cash flows.
 Historically, our actual chargeback experience has not been materially different from our recorded estimates.